 If you are interested in making an appointment, want to learn more about our confidentiality policy, or have additional questions, visit the above links for more information.

 If you attend the Rosen College of Hospitality Management, you can learn more about your options by visiting this link.

 Types of Counseling Offered

 All registered UCF students are entitled to an initial assessment to determine what the focus of therapy will be and what type of services are most appropriate for a particular problem.

-In a one-on-one interaction with a counselor, you are helped to express feelings, examine thoughts and beliefs, reflect on patterns of behavior, and work toward making healthy changes in your lives.
-Please note that there is a session limit for individual counseling, which your counselor will discuss with you in the initial meeting.
+In a one-on-one interaction with a counselor, you are helped to express feelings, examine thoughts and beliefs, reflect on patterns of behavior, and work toward making healthy changes in your life.

 The professional staff is available to present programs on a number of student developmental concerns.
-We invite you to inquire about our Prevention and Outreach Services and to browse the programs offered this semester as part of our Self-Discovery Knights at the Student Union.
+We invite you to inquire about our Outreach and Prevention Services and to browse the programs offered this semester as part of our Self-Discovery Knights at the Student Union.

 CAPS staff members engage in research on a variety of issues related to college student mental health as well as conduct ongoing evaluation of our services.
 Our research page includes current research projects, selected results from evaluation data, a monthly brief summary of research relevant to students, and information on how you can partner with CAPS on a research project.

 Our internship prepares trainees as strong generalists in the practice of psychology.
 The training is agency-based with opportunities to gain experience in CAPS functions such as clinical interviewing, individual, and group counseling/psychotherapy; consultation and outreach; supervision and training; and crisis intervention.